 09.03 Develop and conduct education and training for target groups.
 09.04 Assist with development and review of educational materials target populations.
 09.05 Demonstrate skills in articulation and methods of teaching.
 09.06 Identify extraneous influences upon nutritional care.
-10.0 Perform clinical activities including nutritional screening, assessment and development of nutritional care plants an. - The student will be able to: 10.01 Refer patients/clients to other dietetics professionals or disciplines when a situation is beyond one's level of competence.
+10.0 Perfor m clinical activities including nutritional screening, assessment and development of nutritional care plan. - The student will be able to: 10.01 Refer patients/clients to other dietetics professionals or disciplines when a situation is beyond one's level of competence.
 10.02 Perform nutrition screening of individual patients/clients.
-10.03 Assess nutrition status of individual patients/clients with common medical conditions, i.e., health conpromotions/disease prevention activities or chronic diseases of the general population, e.g., hyperte diverticular disease.
-10.04 Assist with nutrition assessment of individual patients/clients with complex medical conditions, i.e., n conditions in select populations, e.g., renal disease, multi-system organ failure, trauma. more complicated health 10.05 Monitor patients/clients food and/or nutrient intake.
-10.06 Participate in the selection, monitoring and evaluation of standard internal nutrition regimens, i.e., in meet nutritional requirements where recommendations/adjustments involve primarily macronutrients 10.07 Implement transition-feeding plans.
-10.08 Assist with development, implementation and documentation of nutrition care plans as indicated by status. the patients/clients health 10.09 Participate in interdisciplinary team conferences to discuss patient/client treatment and discharge plants. anning.
+10.03 Assess nutrition status of individual patients/clients with common medical conditions, i.e., health conditions addressed by health promotions/disease prevention activities or chronic diseases of the general population, e.g., hypertension, obesity, diabetes, diverticular disease.
+10.04 Assist with nutrition assessment of individual patients/clients with complex medical conditions, i.e., more complicated health conditions in select populations, e.g., renal disease, multi-system organ failure, trauma.
+10.05 Monitor patients/clients food and/or nutrient intake.
+10.06 Participate in the selection, monitoring and evaluation of standard internal nutrition regimens, i.e., in a medically stable patient to meet nutritional requirements where recommendations/adjustments involve primarily macronutrients.
+10.07 Implement transition-feeding plans.
+10.08 Assist with development, implementation and documentation of nutrition care plans as indicated by the patients/clients health status.
+10.09 Participate in interdisciplinary team conferences to discuss patient/client treatment and discharge planning.
 10.10 Apply principles of biochemistry, anatomy and physiology in relation to health and disease.
 10.11 Define "problem oriented medical records" (POMR).
 10.12 Participate in health team functions.
 10.13 Coordinate clinical activities with administrative activities.
 10.14 Demonstrate ability to computerize nutrition care activities.
 10.15 Assist in implementation and maintenance of a cost-effective nutrition-care system.
-11.0 Participate in community based food and nutrition programs. - The student will be able to:
+11.0 Partici pate in community based food and nutrition programs. - The student will be able to:

-44.04 11.01 Participate in community based food and nutrition program.
+11.01 Participate in community based food and nutrition program.
 11.02 Conduct general health assessment.
 11.03 Conduct screening of the nutrition status of the population and/or community groups.
 11.04 Assist with assessment of the nutrition status of the population and/or community groups.
 11.05 Participate in nutrition care for population groups across the lifespan, i.e., infants through generations and a diversity of people, cultures, and religions.
 11.06 Participate in community based or worksite health promotion/disease prevention programs.
 11.07 Participate in development and evaluation of community-based food and nutrition programs.
 11.08 Implement and maintain community based food and nutrition programs.
 11.09 Identify resources available and functions of the food and nutrition programs in the community.